top of page

 BACKGROUND

-The Institute of Electrical and Electronics Engineers (IEEE) is a "... professional organization dedicated to advancing technology for the benefit of humanity."
-The IEEE Standards Association develops guides, recommended practices, and standards based on a rigorous review process.
-That process created over 1000 active standards including Wi-Fi and e-Voting for worldwide application, and formal views of IEEE are in their valued products and services.
+The USPTO registers patents, trademarks, and service marks in the United States.
+The IEEE) is a worldwide professional organization "... dedicated to advancing technology for the benefit of humanity."
+The IEEE Standards Association (SA) develops guides, recommended practices, and standards based on a rigorous review process.
+That IEEE SA process has created over 1000 active standards including Wi-Fi and e-Voting, and formal views of IEEE are in their valued products and services.

 How it Works

-With paper-based modern voting, simplified security codes can be used to represent ballot sources such as an original marked ballot (e.g., SCo), the ballot received at a collection location (e.g., SCr), and the ballot that was recorded for counting (e.g., SCc).
-A marked ballot collected for counting would be valid when the ballot is not duplicated and relevant security codes exist and are the same, and the ballot was marked by a qualified voter that voted only one time.
-Otherwise, the ballot would be suspicious, not counted, and investigated.
+Phase-In.
+Beginning with paper-based modern voting, simplified security codes can be used to represent marked ballot sources such as an original marked ballot (e.g., SCo), the ballot received at a collection location (e.g., SCr), and the ballot that was recorded for counting (e.g., SCc).
+A marked ballot collected for counting would be valid when the ballot is registered, not duplicated, security codes exist and are the same, and the ballot was marked by a registered voter that voted only one time.
+Otherwise, the ballot would be suspicious and investigated.
+Examples for use of security codes are in 4.c) below.
+More details are in the PHASE-IN PDF above.
+More details for the end game of phase-in, would be with transparent records on an electronic DLT with examples in the CHAIN OF CUSTODY PDF above.

-For verification in paper-based modern voting, unique identities can be used to represent voting materials, such as a Voter ID card or ballot, that keeps voters and how they voted anonymous.
-Valid transactions can be recorded in a public database, that is a paper ledger or electronic system that is viewable but not changeable, where voters and how they voted would be kept anonymous.
-Suspicious transactions can be recorded in a private database that is viewable by selected voting and election officials for further investigation for errors or fraud.
+Public and Private Databases.
+For verification in paper-based modern voting, UIDs are used to register voting materials.
+Examples would be a UID for each Voter ID cards and each ballot material, where the UID keeps voters and how they voted anonymous.
+Also there is no record or link between a Voter ID card and its UIDc or a ballot and its UIDb, other than what each voter keeps with their private password and voting records.
+Valid transactions can be recorded in a public database, that could be a paper or electronic ledger, where voters and how they voted would be kept anonymous.
+Suspicious transactions can be recorded in a private database that is viewable by publicly selected voting and election officials for further investigation for errors or fraud.

 Points of Failure